getyoti/ios-sdk-button/README.md

 }
 ```
 #### Objective-C:
-Please add the scenario method in your AppDelegate.m in
+Please add the scenario method in your AppDelegate.m or somewhere before the button is accessible at runtime (ensuring it is only called once):

 ```objective-c